glomatico/votify/README.md

 # Votify

-Command-line app for downloading songs, podcasts and videos from Spotify.
+A command-line app for downloading songs, podcasts and videos from Spotify.

 **Discord Server:** https://discord.gg/aBjMEZ9tnq